5/8/2025

 speaker

 Okay, got it.
 Super clear.
 Thank you.
-And then as a follow-up question, the 700 million in pause revenues, is that reflective of the pause projects and delayed signings that you have visibility into as of today?
+And then as a follow-up question, the $700 million in pause revenues, is that reflective of the pause projects and delayed signings that you have visibility into as of today?
 Or have you built in any potential or any extra cushion, I suppose, in case, say, I don't know, the 90-day pause on reciprocal tariffs is not extended?
-I don't know your level of exposure there, but could that 700 million widen is the premise of the question?
+I don't know your level of exposure there, but could that $700 million widen is the premise of the question.

 speaker

-Julian Nebreta
+Julian Nabreda

-President and CEO
+President and Chief Executive Officer

 speaker